long013/long013.github.io/_pages/about.md

 # 👩‍🏫 Teaching and Mentoring
 During my PhD studies at Wageningen University & Research, I have been acting as the teaching assistant for the Master-level courses (Principles of climate change economics and policy, 2022; Economic modelling of sustainability challenges, 2023 & 2024) and supervising Master's thesis (2023 & 2024).

+**ENR32806: Economic Modelling of Sustainability Challenges (2023 & 2024 Spring)**
-**Teaching Assistant, Wageningen University & Research**
+**Wageningen University & Research	Wageningen, The Netherlands**
-- ENR32806: Economic modelling of sustainability challenges (with Xueqin Zhu & Jack Peerlings), Master level, 6 ECTS, Spring semester 2023 & 2024).
+- Assisted in teaching ENR32806: Economic Modelling of Sustainability Challenges (Master level, 6 ECTS) with Dr. Xueqin Zhu and Dr. Jack Peerlings
+- Organised tutorials, provided support to master students with modelling and coding inquiries, and completed grading assignments

+**ENR22806: Principles of Climate Change Economics and Policy (2022 Winter)**
+**Wageningen University & Research	Wageningen, The Netherlands**
-- ENR22806: Principles of climate change economics and policy (with Xueqin Zhu & Ina Möller), Master level, 6 ECTS, Winter semester 2022.
+- Assisted in teaching ENR22806: Principles of Climate Change Economics and Policy (Master level, 6 ECTS ) with Dr. Xueqin Zhu and Dr. Ina Möller
+- Provided feedback on literature review papers of master students and completed grading assignments

-**Co-supervisor of Master Thesis, Wageningen University & Research**
+**Co-supervisor of Master Thesis (03/2022-05/2024)**
-- Master thesis: Kehan Qiu (with Rolf Groeneveld), 12/2023-05/2024.
-- Master thesis: Huangshu Zhao (with Hans-Peter Weikard), 03/2023-09/2023.
-- Master thesis: Jia Zhou (with Xueqin Zhu), 03/2022-09/2022.
+**Wageningen University & Research	Wageningen, The Netherlands**
+- Co-supervised Jia Zhou with Dr. Xueqin Zhu on the master thesis of "Exploring optimal cover crop management practice in China Loess Plateau by model simulation and mathematical programming”
+- Co-supervised Huangshu Zhao with Dr. Hans-Peter Weikard on the master thesis of "Optimising county-level manure redistribution in Handan, China to balance economic and environmental benefits”
+- Co-supervised Kehan Qiu with Dr. Rolf Groeneveld on the master thesis of "A computable general equilibrium model for evaluating the economic impact of biofuel policy in the Netherlands”

-**Chair of Master Thesis Ring, Wageningen University & Research**
+**Chair of Master Thesis Ring (01/2022-12/2022)**
+**Wageningen University & Research	Wageningen, The Netherlands**
-- Organised weekly meetings for Master students to discuss their written thesis, 01/2022-12/2022.
+- Organised weekly sessions to help master students improve the clarity and conciseness of their thesis
+- Facilitated constructive peer feedback to enhance the quality of master students' written work

 # 💡 Academic Services
 **Conference Parallel Session Chair and Discussant**